Scouts BSA Troop 2

 The annual membership fee for each Scout in Troop 2 is applied by the troop toward:

 Scout Life magazine subscription - $12 - optional

 - Troop membership costs, including badges, awards, troop-supplied materials, equipment, adult leadership training and other operating expenses incurred by the Troop.

-Boys' Life is a monthly magazine popular with Scouts, and filled with ideas for activities and outings.
+Scout Life is a monthly magazine popular with Scouts, and filled with ideas for activities and outings.
 Subscriptions are optional and are processed with the annual registration.

 Fees for Outings / Activities - varies

 Campouts and other activities may have fees associated with them.
 Here are some approximate costs of special events in a typical year.